leon4rd/test/README.md

-## A man tried to sell me a coffin today.
-I told him that's the last thing I need.
+## What's the best thing about elevator jokes?
+They work on so many levels.